SNB220/FLAMES/README.md

 - Add social sharing features
 - Improve animations

-## 🐛 Issues

-Found a bug?
-Have a suggestion?
-Please [open an issue](https://github.com/SNB220/FLAMES/issues/new).

 ## ⭐ Show Your Support

 Give a ⭐️ if this project helped you or if you found it interesting!